 Montessori education is predicated upon the basic human urge to explore.
-The whole learning environment room, materials and social climate must be supportive of the learner.
+The classroom, materials, and social climate must be supportive of the learner.
 Bowman classrooms are carefully prepared learning labs that facilitate student exploration and hands-on use of tools and materials.
 Many of the materials are Montessori-based and have been designed with distinct educational goals in mind.

 “Continuity is key to learning.”

 Unlike most schools where teachers spend only one academic year with their students, teachers at Bowman spend multiple years with each student in their multi-age classrooms.
-This enables the teachers to know each child better: to genuinely understand, nurture and appreciate each child’s unique personality, learning style and needs.
-Classes at Bowman are all organized into two- or three-year age groupings:
+This enables the teachers to know each child better: to genuinely understand, nurture, and appreciate each child’s unique personality, learning style, and needs.
+Classes at Bowman are organized into two- or three-year age groupings:

-In our classrooms, younger children are encouraged to learn new skills by watching the older children.
+In our classrooms, younger children are encouraged to learn new skills by watching older children.
 Older children, in turn, benefit from peer teaching, helping the young and providing leadership and guidance.
 Through multi-age classes, students are provided with never-ending opportunities for broad social development and deep friendships.
-The presence of children of different ages and abilities helps every Bowman student develop tolerance and appreciation for individual differences, and provides many different options for small group learning.
+Interacting with children of different ages and abilities helps every Bowman student develop tolerance and appreciation for individual differences and provides many different options for small group learning.

 “To refrain from interference requires both training and patience.”

-A teacher who is not trained in Montessori methods and philosophy can no more be expected to teach “Montessori” than a biologist could be expected to teach French.
-Extensive training a minimum of a full year following the Bachelor’s degree is required for a full AMS credential, including a year’s student teaching under supervision.
-Any teacher at Bowman still in the process of receiving Montessori training is paired with a more senior Montessori-certified teacher.
+A teacher who is not trained in Montessori methods and philosophy can no more be expected to teach in a Montessori setting than a biologist could be expected to teach French.
+Extensive training (a minimum of a full year following the Bachelor’s degree) is required for a full AMS credential, including a year’s student teaching under qualified supervision.
+Any teacher at Bowman still in the process of receiving Montessori training is paired with a more experienced, Montessori-certified teacher.

 Bowman is committed to maintaining a low student-to-teacher ratio in its classrooms during the core school day.